One of my favorite Vietnamese dishes is Vietnamese Spring Rolls. The Vietnamese Spring Rolls are considered a traditional Vietnamese dish.

-If you cannot find the Marjoram and Perilla you can try to find a substitute a similar vegetable or not use them.
-These are vegetables that are used a lot in Vietnam but may be harder to find or almost impossible to find in other parts of the world.
+If you cannot find the Marjoram and Perilla, you can try to find a substitute for a similar vegetable or not use them.
+These vegetables are used a lot in Vietnam but may be harder to find or almost impossible to find in other parts of the world.

 Mix together all the ingredients for the Springroll mixture in a large bowl.
 Mix well until completely mixed together.

 Roll the spring rolls with the rice paper.
-You can use water, egg whites, or beer to roll the spring roll.
-To roll the spring rolls you must moist the paper.
+You can roll the spring roll with water, egg whites, or beer.
+To roll the spring rolls, you must moist the paper.

 Spring Roll Dipping Sauce:

 Mix and prepare the spring roll dipping sauce in a separate bowl.
 Mix together very well.

 Prepare the rice noodles (if dried, prepare as per the instructions on the package)

 Wash and cut the salad into small piece size pieces.
 You can mix all the vegetables together.